Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 See for example Nozick’s (1974) “utility monster” argument and Briggs and Nolan’s (2015) extension of it to fission cases.
 In Schwitzgebel and Garza (2015), we discuss how such possibilities create problems for the application of intuitive ethical principles to AI cases.

-Greg Antill (in a non-circulating draft article) and Daniel Estrada (2017) have both argued that AI need not be conscious to deserve moral consideration.
+We include the potentiality condition so as to avoid taking a controversial stand on fetuses and people in comas.
+Kate Darling (2016), Daniel Estrada (2017), and Greg Antill (in a non-circulating draft article) have argued (each on different grounds) that AI need not even be potentially conscious to deserve moral consideration.
 We have some sympathy with these arguments but will not address them here.

 For a recent deontological view that is explicit about the need of consciousness for moral considerability, see Korsgaard 2014.

-Bryson (2010, 2013) advocates one half of the Policy of Excluded Middle: Only create robots whose lack of full moral status is clear, so that we are not tempted to give them undeserved rights.
+Joanna Bryson (2010, 2013) advocates one half of the Policy of Excluded Middle: Only create robots whose lack of full moral status is clear, so that we are not tempted to give them undeserved rights.
 We believe this is sensible advice.
 However, Bryson sometimes seems to encourage robot “slavery”, which we think is unhelpful way of phrasing her point.
-As Daniel Estrada argues, in virtue of their social roles, it might be ethically inappropriate to treat some socially important robots in ways we associate with slavery.
-Compare abusing a child’s beloved teddy bear or desecrating a flag (Estrada 2017 and discussion in Schwitzgebel 2017).
+As Darling (2016) and Estrada (2017) argue, in virtue of their social roles and our natural psychological responses to them, it might be ethically inappropriate to treat some socially important robots in ways we associate with slavery.

 Inspired by Adams 1980/2002.